SocietyForArtisticResearch/rc-pandoc-help/10-admin-1-tutorial.md

 This will open a dialog where you can enter the name, email and password for the new user.

-It is recommended to use a throwaway (but random!) password and ask the new user to set a proper password themselves by using the [reset link](https://www.researchcatalogue.net/portal/forgotten-password).
+It is recommended to use a throwaway (random) password and ask the new user to set a proper password themselves by using the [reset link](https://www.researchcatalogue.net/portal/forgotten-password).

 If your institution already uses a single sign on system (MS Teams, Feide), it is also possible to provide a single sign on connection to the RC, please consult SAR for this option.

 #### Adding Existing Users to your Portal